noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

      For a complete list, contact your Open edX system administrator.

 * Course teams cannot access the files that learners upload.
-Uploaded file content is not visible to course team members in the courseware, and the files are not included with answer submission data or in the course data package.
+Uploaded file content does not appear to course team members in the courseware or in the reports of answer submissions available on the Instructor Dashboard, and the course data packages do not include the uploaded files.

 * You cannot require your learners to upload files.
 You can only allow the option.